 Quantum mechanics states what the universe is made of while not giving an explanation of why it is that way while Relativity gives us an explanation of why it is what it is but does not tell us what is it made of.
-For example, a quantum world is defined in terms of the wave-particle duality of existence while its interactions with that world are defined in terms probabilities and the uncertainty principal which states one cannot precisely measure the properties of Conjugate pairs such as the momentum or position of a particle with complete accuracy.
+For example, the quantum world is defined by the mathematical properties of the wave function which define the evolution of wave-particle duality of existence while defining their interactions in terms the uncertainty principal which states one cannot precisely measure the properties of Conjugate pairs such as the momentum or position of a particle with complete accuracy.
 However, it does not give an explanation of what existence is or how it interacts with its environment to create the universe we live in.

-This commonality suggests the wave function could be represented by an electromagnetic wave in space-time.
-This means to derive the wave particle duality of existence defined by the wave function in terms of space-time one must physically connect the evolution of an electromagnetic wave to its existence.
+This commonality suggests the wave function could be a mathematical representation of an electromagnetic wave in space-time.
+This means to derive the uncertainty principle in terms of space-time one must physically connect it to an electromagnetic wave.

 In other words, it shows how one can understand the evolution of wave-particle duality of a quantum existence by comparing it to the evolution of an electromagnetic wave in space-time